xtaran/ratpoison-desktop/README.md

   desktop
 * abe-desktop-common: Contains dependencies common to both, the ratpoison-based and the awesome-based desktop.
+* abe-desktop: Contains dependencies on all of the above plus optional dependencies on other common metapackages I maintain.

 Some of these packages recommend or suggest other metapackages which previously were part of this repository but have been split off into